lemniscus/osdi-client/README.md

 A Single-Syncer may use a [Matcher](#matcher) to find an existing twin, and may create a new twin if one doesn't exist.
 It will normally use a [Mapper](#mapper) to copy data between the twins, then ask the mapped objects to save themselves.

 A Single-Syncer may keep track of twins, and may track their recent history.
-For example, a `Person` Single-Syncer may use `PersonSyncState` records as a way to remember what it has done previously, and use this information in the future to determine whether and in which direction to sync AN People with their Civi twins.
+For example, a `Person` Single-Syncer may use `PersonSyncState` records as a way to remember what it has done previously, and use this information in the future to determine whether and in which direction to sync Action Network People with their Civi twins.

 Namespace: `Civi\Osdi\ActionNetwork\Syncer`